diambra/docs/content/competitionPlatform/submissionEvaluation/_index.en.md

 | Samurai Showdown 5                                             | 4 | 6 | 8 |
 | King of Fighters '98                                           | 4 | 6 | 8 |

-The relation that links score with total cumulative reward and difficulty is shown in the following picture: when "Easy" is selected, the score is exactly equal to the total cumulative reward.
-When "Medium" (or "Hard") is selected, the score is obtained multiplying the total cumulative reward by a weighting value that varies linearly with the total cumulative reward obtained, which is equal to 1 if you obtain the lowest possible total cumulative reward (i.e. same score as if "Easy" was selected), and is equal to the ratio between the game difficulty level for "Medium" (or "Hard") and the game difficulty level for "Easy" if you obtain the highest possible total cumulative reward.
+The relation that links score with total cumulative reward and difficulty is shown in the picture below.
+When "Easy" is selected, the score is exactly equal to the total cumulative reward.
+When "Medium" (or "Hard") is selected, the score is obtained multiplying the total cumulative reward by a weighting value that varies linearly with the total cumulative reward obtained.
+It is equal to 1 if you obtain the lowest possible total cumulative reward (i.e. same score as if "Easy" was selected), and it is equal to the ratio between the game difficulty level for "Medium" (or "Hard") and the game difficulty level for "Easy" if you obtain the highest possible total cumulative reward.

 So, for example, for Dead or Alive ++, the weighting values for "Medium" and "Hard" vary linearly between